IJbeasley/Personal_Academic_Website/content/blank_type/research/_index.md

   link: https://bsky.app/profile/ijbeasley.bsky.social
 ---

+<h2 style = "color:black" > Research Projects Overview </h2>

+My current research explores the impact of different metrics on the portability of one type of genetic association: expression quantitative trait loci (eQTLs).
+This work builds on insights gained during <a href="/project/pop_spec_eqtl"  style="color:#D90429"> my master's research at Melbourne University</a>; while training machine learning models to predict eQTL portability across human populations, I realised power was a significant confounder to the accurate interpretation of many studies.

+Before my master's, I contributed to work testing two evolutionary theories at Monash University (<a href= "/project/monash-journalclub" style="color:#D90429">'Unguarded X'</a> and <a href= "/project/monash-winter" style="color:#D90429"> genomic location of maintained sexually antagonistic variants</a>).
+Additionally, researchers at WEHI shaped my coding practices by supervising my undergraduate research project: adapting a Bayesian model and R-package for testing differential mRNA abundance (<a href="/project/TABI" style="color:#D90429">TABI</a>).

+<br>

 Skip to:
 <a href="#resources" style="color:#D90429"> Miscellaneous research resources,  </a>
 <a href="#publications" style="color:#D90429"> research publications</a>, <a href="/research/#talks" style="color:#D90429">recent conference presentations</a> or <a href="#projects" style="color:#D90429">research projects</a>.

-<br>

-<h2 style = "color:black" > Research Projects Overview </h2>

-My current research explores the impact of different metrics on the portability of one type of genetic association: expression quantitative trait loci (eQTLs).
-This work builds on insights gained during <a href="/project/pop_spec_eqtl"  style="color:#D90429"> my master's research at Melbourne University </a>; while training machine learning models to predict eQTL portability across human populations, I realised power was a significant confounder to the accurate interpretation of many studies.

-Before my master's, I contributed to work testing two evolutionary theories at Monash University ('Unguarded X'and <a href= "/project/monash-winter" style="color:#D90429"> genomic location of maintained sexually antagonistic variants </a>).
-Additionally, researchers at WEHI shaped my coding practices by supervising my undergraduate research project: adapting a Bayesian model and R-package for testing differential mRNA abundance (<a href="/project/TABI" style="color:#D90429">TABI</a>.).